 Sand Spike Rod Holders can be found at several online retailers.
-Tackle Direct (tackledirect.com), Bass Pro Shops (basspro.com), The Dollar Angler Club and of course Amazon (amazon.com).
+Tackle Direct (tackledirect.com), Bass Pro Shops (basspro.com), and of course Amazon (amazon.com).
 You will find them at local bait shops near the beach as well, and you will have the added benefit of getting to see the actual product up close and personal.

 You can make your own if you’re handy with a few basic tools.
 Of course, if you are a welder and can weld aluminum and or stainless steel, you can go that route as well.
 A section of 2 inch PVC pipe can be used to make Surf Rod Holders, simply cut one end on a diagonal for driving into the sand.
 They will be more difficult to drive into the sand, but are cheap and certainly corrosion resistant.